MTstateIntroStats/IntroStatActivitiesHybrid/10-Exam2-Review.Rmd

 n.
 Interpret the 95\% confidence interval in context of the problem.
 \vspace{0.7in}

 o.
-Regardless to your answer in part f, calculate the standardized statistic.
+Regardless to your answer in part h, calculate the standardized statistic.
 \vspace{0.4in}

 p.
 Interpret the value of the standardized statistic in context of the problem.